opensource-observer/oso/docs/docs/integrate/graphql-api.md

 ---
-title: GraphQL API
+title: Use the GraphQL API
-sidebar_position: 2
+sidebar_position: 1
 ---

 The OSO API currently only allows read-only GraphQL queries.